 In 2009 – only 2 short years after our opening – we welcomed 62 children.
 We also joined a Lesley-NAREA study group that culminated in a dialogue with Lella Gandini, one of the leaders in Reggio Emilia.
 Soon after we added a 3-day lunch program, an extended-day program, and Friday Explorers, and formed many new community partnerships.

-In 2012-2013, we also welcomed leaders in the field including Ellen Hall, Lelia Gandini, Ben Mardell, Ann Lewin-Benham as well as visiting educators from Europe, South America and Asia and over 200 educators from schools within the US to see our practice.
-In 2013-2014, we opened an afternoon strand of our core program to accommodate the growing number of children on our wait list.
-Today, in 2015 we have over 90 children and welcome over 1000 visitors a year to share innovative practice.
+In 2012-2013, we also welcomed leaders in the field including Ellen Hall, Lelia Gandini, Ben Mardell, Ann Lewin-Benham as well as visiting educators from Europe, South America, and Asia and over 200 educators from schools within the US to see our practice.
+In 2013-2014, we opened an afternoon strand of our core program to accommodate the growing number of children on our waitlist.
+In 2015 we have over 90 children and welcome over 1000 visitors a year to share innovative practices.
+In 2020, during the pandemic, we took all our learning outside.
+We were highlighted in academic circles for providing more days than ever before and most importantly, offering the most comprehensive and innovative education.